NSW, Australia

 of danger, but in the case of play, face-to-face interactions allowed the players to co-opt the sympathetic branch for purposes of play.
 We learn to manage pleasurable high-arousal states (sympathetic) for positive purposes, thus building resilience.
 Play therapy is instrumental in widening the window of tolerance."
 (Kestly, 2016, p.21)

-"Therapeutic play also allows for experimentation of ventral meeting dorsal, where clients can experience the healing potential of stillness, which is immobilization without fear" (Dana, 2018)
+"Therapeutic play also allows for experimentation of ventral meeting dorsal, where clients can experience the healing potential of stillness, which is immobilization without fear" (Dana, 2018) Engaging the rhythm of regulation

 "The process of creating sand worlds and processing their narratives offers many moments of both playful arousal and healing stillness."
 (Homeyer, Yasenik, & Goodyear-Brown, 2024)